UChicagoWebDev/final-project-belay-jiashuyu/README.md

   contents
 - Store Replies in the Messages table.
-Implement a way of distinguishing regular messages in a channel from replies to a message (e.g. with a `replies_to` column that is null for normal messages but contains a messsage_id for Replies)
+Implement a way of distinguishing regular messages in a channel from replies to a message (e.g. with a `replies_to` column that is null for normal messages but contains a message_id for Replies)
 - Create a table for reactions that stores, at a minimum, the emoji, the id of the message or comment it is a reaction to, and the id of the user who made